 The Americans with Disabilities Act provides protection from discrimination for individuals on the basis of disability.
 The ADA extends civil rights protection for people with disabilities to employment in the public and private sectors, transportation, public accommodations, services provided by state and local government, and telecommunications services.
 Besides physical access, the ADA mandates program access, which includes electronic media and web pages.

-If you require special accommodations, you must provide the Field Director with documentation from the WKU Student Accessibility Resource Center (phone number 270-745-5004) explaining the nature of the required accommodations prior to the placement process.
+If a student requires special accommodations, he/she must provide the Field Director with documentation from the WKU Student Accessibility Resource Center (phone number 270-745-5004) explaining the nature of the required accommodations prior to the placement process.